TO THE GIRL

 Never, ever look at yourself in fluorescent lighting.

 Mean people suck.
 They just do.
 DO NOT MISTAKE MEANNESS FOR STRENGTH.
-Don’t try and understand them.
-Don’t try and fix them.
-Walk away.
+Don’t try to understand them.
+Don’t try to change them.
+I cannot stress this enough.
+WALK AWAY.

 Tip big, pay compliments, tell people when they do something well…be sincere.